b-ishan/b-ishan.github.io/_pages/about.md

 ## Professional Experience

 ### Cisco Systems | Sr. Software Developer | Bangalore
-*September 2020 - July 2023*
+*January 2020 - July 2023*
-- Led HyperFlex cloud infrastructure development for upgrade and install software
-- Reduced upgrade time by 22%
+- Developed software for install and upgrade for HyperFlex, a cloud infrastructure management service, achieving a reduction of 22% in upgrade time.
+- Accelerated feature integration, completing 97% of projects within the proposed ETA, and improving time-to-market by 25%.
-- Achieved 93% bug closure rate with <3% return rate
+- High performer with a 93% bug closure rate resulting in a reduction of 70% in incoming bugs in upgrade software.
+- Engineered automation tools to manage test scripts and test statistics for Intersight, a cloud-operated infrastructure management platform.
+- Developed a CI/CD pipeline-integrated tool for test script review, saving 100 work hours per week previously spent on code review.
+- Designed and launched a web application to track verification activities for hundreds of deployed microservices.
+- Implemented an automated solution to identify security vulnerabilities and user-experience flaws, saving 50 work hours per week.
+- Created a chatbot for real-time reporting of ongoing and past verification activities, reducing data retrieval time by 40 work hours per week.
-- Awarded "Employee of the Quarter" for Q1 in FY2021
+- Honored with the "Employee of the Quarter" award in Q1-FY2021 for exceptional contributions to new feature development.

 ## Internships

 ### Peco Pallet Inc | Summer Intern | New York
 *June 2024 - September 2024*
-- Developed data preprocessing pipeline reducing manual work by 70%
-- Enhanced pricing process efficiency by 40%
-- Increased conversion probability by 25%

-### Cisco Systems | Engineering Intern | Bangalore
-*January 2020 - June 2020*
+- Implemented custom pipeline for data cleaning, geocoding, and reporting using Python and Excel for managing large corporate data.
+- Engineered a one-click solution for analyzing extensive datasets and generating customized reports to estimate optimal pricing strategies.
-- Built CI/CD pipeline integration tool saving 100 work hours weekly
+- Built the entire application in-house, improving data quality and saving over 70% of the work hours spent in data management.
-- Developed web application for microservices verification tracking
-- Created Webex chatbot reducing data retrieval time by 10 hours/week
+- Enhanced the pricing process and expedited the delivery of pricing by 40%, increasing the probability of conversion by 25%.

 ### Western Digital | Summer Intern | Bangalore
 *May 2019 - July 2019*
-- Developed code-coverage tool for flash storage firmware
+- Developed a code-coverage tool for functional coverage for firmware verification of removable flash-based storage devices.
-- Designed efficient data structures within 50kB constraints
+- Designed an efficient data structure and algorithm to compute and store coverage results within a 50kB on-disk space constraint.
+- Integrated the tool with a user-friendly interface to display results and suggest actions for test coverage improvement.
-- Saved US $50,000 annually through in-house solution
+- Built the tool in-house, saving an estimated US $50,000 annually.

 ### Indian Meterological Department | Research Intern | Pune
 *May 2018 - July 2018*